 Patewood Medical Campus was named a Pathway to Excellence program in June by the American Nurses Credentialing Center.
 This designation recognizes a healthcare organization’s commitment to creating a positive nursing practice environment.
 The campus is the first in the Upstate and the fifth in South Carolina to earn this honor.

-The Center for Integration Oncology and Survivorship at the GHS Cancer Institute has been named a Screening Center of Excellence by the Lung Cancer Alliance (LCA) for its ongoing commitment to responsible lung cancer screening.
-GHS Outpatient Radiology also was named a Screening Center of Excellence.
+The Center for Integration Oncology and Survivorship at the Prisma Health Cancer Institute has been named a Screening Center of Excellence by the Lung Cancer Alliance (LCA) for its ongoing commitment to responsible lung cancer screening.
+Prisma Health Outpatient Radiology also was named a Screening Center of Excellence.

 Designated Screening Centers of Excellence are recognized for their commitment to providing clear information based on current evidence on who is a candidate for lung cancer screening.
 In addition, they comply with comprehensive standards based on best practices for controlling screening quality, radiation dose and diagnostic procedures within an experienced, multidisciplinary clinical setting.